Alternative versions of Spider-Man: Spider-Hulk (Earth-70105)

-Spider-Man 1602 (Earth-311)
+1602 Spider-Man (Earth-311)

 Peter Parquagh is a counterpart to Peter in the miniseries Marvel 1602, albeit without spider-powers.
 In the series he acts as an apprentice to the royal spymaster Sir Nicholas Fury.
 A running gag involves Peter repeatedly almost getting bitten by unusual spiders, something that finally occurs at the very end.
 In the sequel miniseries, 1602: New World, he takes the identity of the Spider.
 Later, Peter's dual identity is revealed, and with the death of his beloved Virginia Dare at the hands of Norman Osborne, he returns to Europe and falls in love with Marion Jane Watson and joins her family of theater performers.
 During a battle with Baron Octavius, Norman Osborn, and Curtis Connors in Venice, a bystander picks up some of Peter's webbing, which eventually served as the basis for the Super Soldier Serum and created Captain America in World War II in this universe.
-While in the Globe Theatre, he is attacked and killed by the supervillain Morlun.

 Spider-Man 1602 appears in Spider-Man: Shattered Dimensions as an alternative costume for Spider-Man Noir, and in Edge of Time as a costume for Miguel O'Hara.

 Spider-Man 2099 (Earth-928)

-A geneticist named Miguel O'Hara gained his spider-powers from a gene splicing incident, when the company he was about to quit injected him with a dangerous drug called Rapture.
+Miguel O'Hara is a geneticist who gained his spider-powers from a gene splicing incident, when the company he was about to quit injected him with a dangerous drug called Rapture.
 He tried to rid himself of the drug by using the gene splicer he helped to invent but, unbeknownst to him, a jealous co-worker had set it to repeat the previous experiment of a spider.
 The last time they had tried this experiment, it killed the test subject (the main reason Miguel O'Hara quit), but this time it worked.
 Instead of becoming a company-owned version of Spider-Man he became the opposite, a Spider-Man to fight Alchemax and the other large corporations ruling the world in 2099.
 He now fights crime as the Spider-Man of 2099.
+As a spider does, Miguel has fangs which give him the ability to inject poison through his enemies, paralyzing them.